RWA & Private Credit

 Strengths:

-• Addresses genuine capital gaps in emerging markets
+• Addresses genuine capital access problems

-• Social impact potential
+• Clear social impact potential

 Concerns:

-• Currency and jurisdictional risk
+• Currency and jurisdictional complexities

 • Limited enforcement mechanisms

-• Some loans have experienced repayment difficulties
+• Some loans experiencing repayment difficulties

 Yields vs. Risks: An Honest Assessment

-On-chain private credit protocols have advertised yields ranging from approximately 5% to 15%+ APY, depending on the protocol, pool, and market conditions.
-These yields are higher than traditional savings accounts or overcollateralized DeFi lending.
+The protocols I've analyzed advertise yields from roughly 5% to 15%+ APY, depending on the pool and market conditions.
+These yields exist for a reason: they compensate for higher risk.

 Sources of Risk